-- Requires completion of 35-38 credit hours in courses numbered 100 and above and that a minimum of 12 of those credits be taken at one or any combination of the MCCCD colleges. - All courses applied to the AGEC must be completed with a grade of "C" or better. - A single course can simultaneously count toward a Core Area and one or more Awareness Areas.
+- Requires completion of at least 35 credit hours (AGEC-A, AGEC-B) and 36 credit hours (AGEC-S) in courses numbered 100 and above and that a minimum of 12 of those credits be taken at one or any combination of the MCCCD colleges. - All courses applied to the AGEC must be completed with a grade of "C" or better. - A single course can simultaneously count toward a Core Area and one or more Awareness Areas.
 For example, a course in world geography can be used to satisfy [SB] and [G] requirements.
 While multiple requirements can be met with a single course, the credits for that course are only counted one time toward the required minimum total for the AGEC.
-Except as detailed below for the AGEC-S, a single course cannot be used to satisfy more than one AGEC Core Area. - The General Education Requirements for these certificates may be completed in as few as 35 credits provided that courses selected for the Awareness Areas can also be counted toward Core Areas.
+Except as detailed below for the AGEC-S, a single course cannot be used to satisfy more than one AGEC Core Area. - The AGEC-A and AGEC-B require a minimum of 35 credits and the AGEC-S requires a minimum of 36 credits, however, the AGEC credit count within the total credits for a degree may be lower than these minimums if courses are also applied toward Required Courses or Restricted Electives and the credits are counted in those areas.
+Awareness Areas and MCCCD's Additional Requirements may also be shared with AGEC Core Areas.
+Optimizing credits in this way is often recommended because some programs and universities limit transferable credits at 64.